JuanCarlos-TiqueRangel/turtlebot3_cpp/README.md

     * w - Desired angular velocity of the robot.
     * yaw - Current orientation of the robot in radians.
     * ref - Desired orientation of the robot in radians.
 * Returns the control action uk_mpc.
+This control tecnique comes from the MPC strategy from Predictive Control With Constraints: MacIejowski book.
+Also there is a related paper of a real implementation in a skid-steering robot [here](https://ieeexplore.ieee.org/abstract/document/9633291).

 ### double simple_PID(double error)
 * A simple proportional-integral-derivative (PID) function that controls the robot's movement.